Fitting Non-Identifiable and Poorly Identifiable Models using Bayesian Inference

 Example: Sensitivity to Noise Level

-To demonstrate the sensitivity to noise level, we will re-simulate the synthetic subject from the same pseudo-random number generator and seed but using a higher σ.
+To demonstrate the sensitivity to noise level, we will re-simulate the synthetic subject with the same seed but using a higher σ.

 newparams = (; θ = params.θ, σ = 0.2)